 (Listed alphabetically by museum name)

 Fort Nisqually Living History Museum in Tacoma at Point Defiance Park features volunteers and staff in period clothing who demonstrate crafts of the 19th century and engage visitors in historic dialogue.
 Regular adult admission: $9.00 (does not include events).
 Membership begins at $45 and includes FREE admission for 2 adults plus other benefits and discounts.

-Museum of Glass in Tacoma is the West Coast’s largest and most active studio and contemporary art museum dedicated to glass and glassmaking.
+Museum of Glass in Tacoma (re-opens April 3) is the West Coast’s largest and most active studio and contemporary art museum dedicated to glass and glassmaking.
 Experience glass art from emerging artists as well as masters.
 New hours: Friday–Sunday from 10am–5pm.
 Admission: $17.

 Other Puget Sound area museums re-opened